MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~
 {: .language}

 goes to the `molecool.py` file, and brings everything that is defined there into the file.
-When we use our function defined in `molecool.py`, that means we will be able to just say `molecool.canvas()` instead of giving the full path `molecool.molecool.canvas()`.
+When we use our function defined in `molecool.py`, that means we will be able to just say `molecool.canvas()` instead of giving the full path `molecool.functions.canvas()`.
 If that's confusing, don't worry too much for now.
 We will be returning to this file in a few minutes.
 For now, just note that it exists and makes our directory into a package.

+### Our first module
+Once inside of the `molecool` folder (`molecool/molecool`), examine the files that are there.
+View the first module (`functions.py` - maybe we should have picked better names!) in a text editor.
+We see a few things about this file.
+The top begins with a description of this module.
+Right now, that is the file name, followed by our short description, then the sentence "Handles the primary functions".
+We will change this to be more descriptive later.
+CookieCutter has also created a placeholder function in called `canvas`.
+At the start of the `canvas` function, we have a `docstring` (more about this in [documentation]), which describes the function.

+We will be moving all of the functions we defined in the jupyter notebook into python modules (`.py` files) like these.

 ### Python local installs